Daily guide for projects

 What technique did you learn at NMA which you think you can immediately apply to your own project (if you are currently doing research)?

-timeslots 1,3,5: 6:10-7:10 relative to the start of your normal tutorial time (check the calendar).
-There is a hard cutoff at the one hour mark, so the TAs must ensure everyone gets a turn to present.
+There is a strict schedule, so the TAs must ensure everyone gets a turn to present.

 One minute per person and one slide per person only!
 This is primarily to ensure that everyone in your superpod gets to go before the hard cutoff at the one hour mark.